 There are a many things you can do to effectively get rid of bed bugs, but sometimes it can get confusing when trying to decide which option would be best for you and your home or business.
+The 2 most commonly used ways of getting rid of bed bugs, and proven effective bed bug treatment types, are heat remediation or usually the 1st choice in an effort to save money, chemical insecticides.
 In this article we will go over some basic information relating to the two most common methods used by pest management companies to eliminate bed bug infestations.

 Whole Room Bed Bug Heat Treatments

 Whole room heat treatments involve a Pest Management Professionals, (known as a PMP or technician) or actual Bed Bug Specialists like our company, bringing in specially designed equipment to raise the temperature in your home or business to kill the bed bugs.

 Bed bugs and their eggs die within 90 minutes at 118°F (48°C) or immediately at 122°F (50°C).
 During an effective heat treatment, the air temperature in the room is typically between 135°F and 150°F. The (PMP or Specialist) will place remote thermometers throughout the room, to make sure the right temperatures are reached and held for the appropriate time.
 The PMP or Specialist watches the thermometers closely to ensure that it gets hot enough to kill bed bugs.